 Learn more about alcohol and breast cancer risk.

 Some studies suggest exercise during the teen years may affect a woman’s breast cancer risk later in life.

-One large study found that exercising as a teen did not impact breast cancer risk after menopause .
+One large study found exercising as a teen had no impact on breast cancer risk after menopause .

 However, women who got more physical activity when they were teenagers had a slightly lower risk of breast cancer before menopause compared to women who got less activity as teens .

 More research is needed to draw conclusions about possible links between exercise during the teen years and breast cancer risk.

 Learn about exercise in adulthood and breast cancer risk.